HIsarna ironmaking process: Circularity

 In order to replace fluxes such as limestone and dolomite, the HIsarna process can use BOF or LD steelmaking slags as a flux replacement.
 The use of recycled slag improves the fluxing behaviour and coal consumption.
 The process recovers a large part of the iron contained in the steelmaking slag.
 The HIsarna slag can be granulated and is suitable for the production of cement.

 Tata Steel is also planning to develop the process in such a way that zinc can be recovered, supported by the EIT RawMaterials, and CO_{2} can be captured for utilisation or storage.

 Further development

 In November 2018 it was announced that a larger-scale HIsarna pilot facility could be built at the Tata Steel site in Jamshedpur, India, but that the site in IJmuiden would still be a potential location for further industrial implementation of the technology.

+On 10 December 2025 Tata Steel announced that its board approved the commencement of engineering work and regulatory approval process to set up a 1Mtpa demonstration plant in Jamshedpur.